Golden Child (band): 2018: Reorganization as ten members, Miracle, Goldenness, and Wish

-2019–2020: Re-boot, Without You, Road to Kingdom, Take a Leap, and Pump It Up
+2019–2020: Re-boot, Road to Kingdom, Take a Leap and Pump It Up

 On May 2, 2019, Golden Child released their first digital single "Spring Again" as a gift for fans during their hiatus.
-Golden Child's first web sitcom Crazy Petty Housemate began airing starting October 16 on Lululala Story Lab media platforms.
-The eight-episode web sitcom aired every Wednesday and Saturday.
+Golden Child's first web sitcom Crazy Petty Housemate began airing starting October 16 on Lululala Story Lab media platforms and would be have eight-episode aired every Wednesday and Saturday.

 On November 18, Golden Child released their first studio album Re-boot.
 The album contains twelve tracks including the title track "Wannabe".
 Golden Child won their first-ever music program win on December 26, through M Countdown.

 Golden Child successfully held their first solo concert, Future and Past on January 18 and 19, 2020.
 A repackaged version of their first studio album titled Without You was released on January 29, 2020, consisting of the title track of the same name.

 On March 20, it was announced that the group will join Mnet's reality television competition Road to Kingdom.
 They were the first group eliminated in the fifth episode.
 On May 31, Golden Child and other Woollim Entertainment artists released a collaboration single Relay under the name With Woollim.

 On June 23, Golden Child released their fourth EP, Take a Leap, containing seven tracks including the title track "One (Lucid Dream)".
 On August 18, it was announced that Golden Child will hold an online concert, NOW, on September 13.

 On September 13, it was announced that Golden Child will make a comeback on October 7 with their second single album Pump It Up containing three tracks including the title track of the same name.

 On December 17, Jaehyun tested positive for COVID-19.
 On December 31, it was announced that Jaehyun had tested negative for COVID-19 and Golden Child will resume activities.